 Best fungi books

-Read our reviews of the best fungi books, including Merlin Drake’s award-winning Entangled Life to Aliya Whiteley’s exploration of The Secret Life of Fungi.
+Read our reviews of the best fungi books, including Merlin Sheldrake’s award-winning Entangled Life to Aliya Whiteley’s exploration of The Secret Life of Fungi.

 Fungi are fabulous yet dangerous, everywhere but also mysterious, sometimes edible and sometimes fatal.
 This kingdom of neither plants nor animals is a world that most of us rarely think about, but perhaps we ought to pay it more attention?
 The authors below would certainly say so, and fortunately they’ve written some excellent books to introduce you to fungi.
 Read on for our reviews.